berylcczhang/TEST/doc/sphinx/cloudy.rst

 #.
 The input file *must not* contain any commands that specify the
    luminosity, intensity, or the spectral shape.
 These will be inserted automatically by the cloudy_slug script.
 #.
-The input file *must not* contain a radius command.
-This too will
+The input file *may* contain a radius command specifying the inner
-   be computed automatically by the cloudy_slug script.
+   radius of the HII region.
+If it does not, then the user must specify the radius in another way, by setting 2 of the 6 inputs described in :ref:`sssec-cloudy-nebular properties` (for simulations not done in dynamic mode) or by setting an ambient density and wind parameters in :ref:`sssec-cloudy-dynamical-cluster-mode`.
+If the user does set these quantities, any radius command in the template file will be ignored, and a warning message will be issued if one is found.
+Finally, note that cluster_slug will only compute derived parameters correctly from a radius in the template file if the radius is specified in cloudy's default format, by giving a log of the radius in cm; the keywords "linear" and "parsecs" are not currently supported.
 #.
-The input file *must* contain an entry ``hden N`` where ``N`` is
+The input file *may* contain a hydrogen density command specifying
-   the log base 10 of the hydrogen density.
-This will be interpreted differently depending on whether cloudy_slug is being run in cluster mode or integrated mode -- see :ref:`ssec-cloudy-cluster`.
+   the starting hydrogen density.
+The rules for this are the same as for the radius command.
 #.
 Any outputs to be written (specified using the ``save`` or
-   ``punch`` keywords) must give file names containing the string ``OUTPUT_FILENAME``.
+   ``punch`` keywords) must give file names containing the string ``$OUTPUT_FILENAME``.
 This string will be replaced by the cloudy_slug script to generate a unique file name for each cloudy run, and to read back these outputs for post-processing.
 #.
 The cloudy_slug output will contain output spectra only if the